Linkgls/Linsheng-Linkgls-intern-repo/Milestones_8_Jest for unit tests/unit_test.md

 - **What challenges did you encounter when simulating user interaction?**
   **Selecting Elements Accurately:**
   Deciding which queries to use (e.g., by text, role, or test ID) can sometimes be challenging.
 Choosing the right queries is crucial for writing tests that closely mimic real user behavior.

+---

+## Reflections about Unit Testing Reflection: Mocking API Calls

+- **Why is it important to mock API calls in tests?**
+  By mocking API calls, tests become independent of external services.
+This ensures that tests run consistently and quickly regardless of network conditions or API availability.
+  Mocking allows you to simulate various responses (success, error, edge cases) that may be difficult or impractical to reproduce with real API calls.
+- **What are some common pitfalls when testing asynchronous code?**
+  Overusing mocks can lead to tests that pass even when the integration with real APIs would fail.
+It’s important to strike a balance and ensure that critical integration points are also tested in staging or integration tests.